SouleymaneSy7/terminal-portfolio-website/README.md

 - Tab completion for commands and arguments
 - Custom ASCII art and animations
 - Multiple built-in commands and utilities
-- Configurable themes and appearance
-- Easter eggs and hidden features
-- Persistent settings and preferences

 ## 🛠️ Technologies Used